 Starting at version 0.3, DGL is separated into CPU and CUDA builds.
 The builds share the same Python package name.
 If you install DGL with a CUDA 9 build after you install the CPU build, then the CPU build is overwritten.

 Install from conda¶

-Once the conda environment is activated, run one of the following commands.
+conda environment is activated, run one of the following commands.

 conda install -c dglteam dgl # For CPU Build conda install -c dglteam dgl-cuda9.0 # For CUDA 9.0 Build conda install -c dglteam dgl-cuda10.0 # For CUDA 10.0 Build